Kevin M. Nagle: Sacramento Republic FC and Major League Soccer bid

 Nagle is Chairman and CEO of Sac Soccer & Entertainment Holdings (SSEH) the parent company of Sacramento Republic FC, a men’s professional soccer team in the United Soccer League (USL).

 Since 2014, Nagle has led Republic FC’s bid to join Major League Soccer (MLS), personally investing millions to acquire Republic FC, fund predevelopment of a new MLS stadium at the downtown Sacramento Railyards, and complete the formal expansion application process with MLS.
 During this time, Republic FC’s rabid fan base has consistently broken league records for attendance and revenues to showcase the community’s strong support for soccer.
 In July 2017, Nagle announced plans to begin construction of the stadium in advance of an MLS award in an effort to demonstrate the maturity of SSEH’s stadium plans and depth of commitment to MLS.

 As a result of these efforts, Sacramento was awarded an MLS expansion team in October 2019 with Sacramento Republic FC becoming the league's 29th team and beginning play in MLS in 2022.
 Plans called for construction of a new, $300 million, 20,100-seat soccer stadium in the downtown Railyards District.
 In addition to Nagle, the club's ownership group included investor Ron Burkle, an owner of the Pittsburgh Penguins, as well as the entertainment executive Matt Alvarez.

 On February 26, 2021, Burkle announced that he was pulling out his interests in Major League Soccer expansion club in Sacramento due to the COVID-19 pandemic.
 This move placed Sacramento expansion hopes in doubt.
 Nagle and Sacramento Mayor Darrell Steinberg pledged to seek out a new lead investor and continue the city’s bid to join Major League Soccer by 2023.

 NRG Esports

 In 2017, Nagle became an investor in NRG Esports, an esports organization founded in December 2015 by Gerard Kelly and Nagle’s fellow Kings minority owners Andy Miller and Mark Mastrov.
 Other investors include Jennifer Lopez, Alex Rodriguez, Shaquille O’Neal, Marshawn Lynch, and Michael Strahan.
 The team will compete in the Overwatch League, a creation of Kotick and Activision Blizzard.

+Huddersfield Town

+On 29 March 2023 it was announced that Nagle was the buyer behind a takeover of English Football League Championship club Huddersfield Town.
+Nagle bought 100% of the shares from previous owner Dean Hoyle, and the deal was expected to be formally approved over the course of the next few months.
+The takeover deal was fully completed on 22 June 2023.